-330 This analysis presents clear evidence for a large and direct influence of processform state upon gene assemblages.
-The topological parameters shown to be so influential upon gene distributions are both fundamental properties of pore networks which we have shown to be sensitive to biotic $C{org}$ inputs and turnover in soil (Fig. 2 and 3).
-We have also demonstrated that they exert a dominant influence upon hydrodynamic conductance of 335 the pore network and the potential for anaerobic sites across a range of soil matric potential (Fig. 3 and 4).
-However, the analysis cannot demonstrate preferential selection of genes dependent upon their fitness within each process-form state.
-To test whether the differences in gene abundance could be due to selection pressures arising from different plant inputs and emergent soil structural properties, we characterised the genes shown 340 to be sensitive to the different land managements.
+This analysis presents clear evidence for a large and direct influence of process-form state upon gene assemblages.
+The topological parameters shown to be so influential upon gene distributions are both fundamental properties of pore networks which we have shown to be sensitive to biotic $C{org}$ inputs and turnover in soil (Figs. 2, 3).
+We have also demonstrated that they exert a dominant influence upon hydrodynamic conductance of the pore network and the potential for anaerobic sites across a range of soil matric potential (Figs. 3, 4).
+However, the analysis cannot demonstrate preferential selection of genes dependent upon their fitness within each processform state.
+To test whether the differences in gene abundance could be due to selection pressures arising from different plant inputs and emergent soil structural properties, we characterised the genes shown to be sensitive to the different land managements.
 Consideration of changes in individual gene abundance indicated clear shifts in both cellular behaviour and metabolic potential (Fig. 8).
-For cell behaviour, there were a number of genes associated with protein secretion, among them impB, impD, impE and vgrB associated with bacterial type VI protein secretion systems, hylB and hylD associated with type I protein secretion systems 345 and the autotransporter gene misL associated with pathogenicity: all typify bacterialbacterial and bacterial-Eukaryotic interactions and were more abundant in grassland soils.
+For cell behaviour, there were a number of genes associated with protein secretion, among them impB, impD, impE and vgrB associated with bacterial type VI protein secretion systems, hylB and hylD associated with type I protein secretion systems and the autotransporter gene misL: all typify bacterial-bacterial and bacterial-Eukaryotic interactions and were more abundant in grassland soils.
 Genes associated with type II protein secretion systems (T2SS) were more abundant in arable and bare fallow soils, suggesting a greater reliance upon exoenzymes in these soils.
-Consistent with this latter observation, several genes coding for excenzymes were 350 more abundant in these soils, including abnA (glucosyl hydrolase [GH] family 43 endoarabinanase), chiE (GH family 18 chitinase) and chiF and chiG (both GH family 19 chitinases) associated with carbohydrate metabolism, and dmsA and dmsB (dimethyl sulfoxide reductase) associated with sulfur metabolism.
+Consistent with this latter observation, several genes coding for exoenzymes were more abundant in these soils, including abnA (glucosyl hydrolase [GH] family 43 endo-arabinanase), chiE (GH family 18 chitinase) and chiF and chiG (both GH family 19 chitinases) associated with carbohydrate metabolism, and dmsA and dmsB (dimethyl sulfoxide reductase) associated with sulfur metabolism.
 Genes coding for chemotaxis and twitching motility were also more abundant in arable, and particularly bare fallowed soils compared to grassland soil.

-The increase in abundance of dmsAB was also part of a general trend of an increase in genes associated with dissimilatory anaerobic metabolism of N and S in arable and bare fallowed soils combined with reductions in genes associated with assimilatory pathways.
-Nitrification-associated genes were most abundant in arable soils, and genes 360 associated with dissimilatory reduction of nitrate and sulfate most abundant in bare fallowed soils.
+The increase in abundance of dmsAB was also part of a general trend of an increase in genes associated with dissimilatory anaerobic metabolism of nitrogen and sulfur in arable and bare fallowed soils combined with reductions in genes associated with assimilatory pathways.
+Nitrification-associated genes were most abundant in arable soils, and genes associated with dissimilatory reduction of nitrate and sulfate most abundant in bare fallowed soils.
 There was also an increase in genes associated with anaerobic degradation of aromatic compounds in arable and bare fallowed soil.
-Transport pathways also differed between treatments with genes associated with ATP-binding cassette (ABC) transporter pathways of glycerol and urea being most abundant in grassland soil and least abundant 365 in bare fallowed soil while genes associated with the ABC transport pathway for glutathione and the N-acetylglucosamine phosphotransferase pathway exhibited the opposite trend.
+Transport pathways also differed between land use with genes associated with ATP-binding cassette (ABC) transporter pathways of glycerol and urea being most abundant in grassland soil and least abundant in bare fallowed soil, while genes associated with the ABC transport pathway for glutathione and the N-acetylglucosamine phosphotransferase pathway exhibited the opposite trend.

-structure (in this case pore topology) controlling gaseous and nutrient diffusion.
+These genetic shifts were related to nutrient status and, saliently, changes in soil structure (in this case pore topology) controlling gaseous and nutrient diffusion.
 They present direct evidence for genetic selection of genes and pathways based upon fitness under the different process-form states.
 The increase in genes associated with less efficient anaerobic processes in arable and bare fallowed soil can be considered a response to reduced diffusion of $O_2$ in these progressively more poorly connected pore networks.
+Other responses, such as the increase